 Rental Car Insurance

 When you decline the rental agency’s collision insurance and charge the entire rental to your Chase Ink Business Unlimited card, you’ll get primary rental insurance when renting for business purposes.
-This covers damage due to theft or collision to the vehicle, but NOT damage to other vehicles or injuries.
+You may think this is standard with most travel credit cards, but it’s not.
+If you read the fine print, you’ll find that most credit card car rental insurance coverage is secondary, which means it only kicks in after your other insurances.
+This covers damage due to theft or collision to the vehicle, but not damage to other vehicles or injuries.

 If you rent vehicles for business often, this can be a tremendous money saver and give you peace of mind.